Katreenaaa/practice-for-week-07-media-queries-long-practice/README.md

 Remember, you can open the **Print Preview** dialog to see what will happen without having to use any paper (or even have a printer).
-For extra testing, you may also choose to save a PDF from time to time.
+For extra testing, you may also choose to save a PDF from time to time. re in the **pages** directory.
+You can also view and access these pages through links on the home page.

+The CSS stylesheets and images for the app are in the **styles** directory.
+When doing following phases, choose the best file to include the CSS rules for each task.

 ## Phase 2: Improve header size on landing page